 Finding a Chiropractic Care Covered by Insurance in Anchorage

 Finding a chiropractor who accepts your insurance is easier said than done.
 Navigating an insurance company’s coverage can be confusing, to say the least.
 We know how this goes.
-This is why our office, Better Health Chiropractic Anchorage, offers to handle your insurance company directly.
+This is why our Anchorage chiropractor offers to handle your insurance company directly.
 Even if you’re not a patient, we’ll help you determine which of our services are covered by your insurance.
 For help with your insurance and chiropractic care, call us today.

 10 Tips for Those Without Insurance